RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Experiments

-\textbf{Multi-modal RGBT visual grounding.} As shown in Table~\ref{tab:5}, compared to the uni-modal visual grounding results (Table~\ref{tab:4}), multi-modal visual input consistently improves performance across all models, with an average improvement of approximately 10\% in Acc\texttt{@}50.
-All models exhibit noticeable improvements on testB and testC, demonstrating the advantages of multimodal visual input under small objects and low light conditions.
-In particular, our RGBT-VGNet achieves the highest performance across all subsets, with Acc@50 metrics exceeding 91\%, 64\%, and 49\% on testA, testB, and testC, respectively, further validating its robustness and generalization under diverse lighting and object-size conditions. \textbf{\textit{More evaluation results will be included in the Appendix.}}
+\textbf{Multi-modal RGBT visual grounding.} As shown in Table~\ref{tab:4}, multi-modal visual input consistently improves performance across all models, with an average improvement of approximately 10\% in Acc\texttt{@}0.5 over uni-modal settings.
+All models exhibit noticeable improvements on testB and testC, demonstrating the advantages of multimodal visual input under small objects and low-light conditions.
+In particular, our RGBT-VGNet achieves the highest performance across all subsets, with Acc\texttt{@}0.5 exceeding 91\%, 64\%, and 49\% on testA, testB, and testC, respectively, further validating its robustness and generalization under diverse lighting and object-size conditions. \textit{More evaluation results are included in the supplementary materials.}

+\textbf{MLLM Evaluation.} We additionally evaluate several representative multi-modal large language models (MLLMs), including GLM-4.6V, Kimi-K2.5, and Qwen3.5-Plus, under both $224\times224$ and original-resolution settings. \textit{The detailed experimental results and analysis are reported in the supplementary material.}